eyupcanee/TensorFlowAnimalRecognition/README.md

 ## Important Note
 >Estimation not yet detailed for all animals
->Just For : Fish,Bug,Land Animal,Bird,Dog And Cat For Yet
+>Just For : Fish,Bug,Land Animal,Bird,Dog,Snake And Cat For Yet